floriansalihovic/pet-clinic/README.md

       </configuration>
     </plugin>

 ## Everything is a resource

-The mantra of Sling Application design is "Everything is a resource".
-The programming model allows addressing resources renderer in various ways, be providing a resource type.
-The resource type is used for script resolution, which is basically the process of determining the correct rendering of a resource.
+The mantra of Sling application design is "Everything is a resource".
+The programming model allows addressing resources rendered in various ways by providing a resource type.
+The resource type is used for script resolution, which is basically the process of determining the correct way to render a resource.